 Once you submit a request for an Administrative Law Judge hearing you will be sent a package that gives more details about the hearing process.
-A form to opt-out of video hearings will be included in the package.
-If you are fine having a video hearing or in-person hearing you do not need to complete that form and send it in.
+A form to opt out of video hearings will be included in the package.
+If you are fine with having a video hearing or an in-person hearing you do not need to complete that form and send it in.

 If you have chosen to hire an attorney or representative there could be different rules or policies when submitting evidence.
 Speak to your representative to learn more.

 When Will My Hearing Be